kfinley/KyleFinley.net/packages/vue2-client/src/articles/dirty-works.md

   </p>

 <p>
 Our jams have on average a dozen players and singers.
 We try to keep it pretty loose and have a good time.
 I enjoy shooting phtos now and then when I have another bass player to jump on stage.
 Below are some photos from the jams.
 Most photos taken by Kyle Finley and are not authorized for use.
+More photos can be found on the  <router-link to="/photos/">Jam Photos Page
 </p>
 </p>
 Please contact <a href="mailto:Kyle@KyleFinley.net">Kyle Finley</a> to inquire about use of all photos.